 Built by Republic at Farmingdale, NY.
 Delivered to the U. S. Army Air Force (USAAF) as .
 Disassembled and shipped overseas to Australia and reassembled.

-Assigned to the 5th Air Force.
+Assigned to the 5th Air Force (5th AF), unit assignment unknown.
 No known nickname or nose art.

-The tail section was salvaged by the Australian Army and later aquired by the Australian War Memorial.
-It is now in storage at the Treloar Technology Centre.
+The tail section was salvaged by RAAF No. 27 Squadron by Flt Lt Pat Kenny and WO Bruce Hurst and later donated to the Australian War Memorial (AWM).
+It is now in storage at the Treloar Technology Centre (AWM Annex).

 The propeller from this aircraft was donated to the RAAF Museum.